 Pedicure season is upon us, and with a plethora of polishes to choose from, we decided it was time to plan our colors accordingly.
 And while we typically opt for shades of pink come summer (Smith & Cult's Pillow Pie ($18) is a favorite), we can't help but ogle over powdery blue hues and fresh metallic shades.
 Finding it difficult to narrow down the best new polishes (there are just so many), we reached out to nail experts for their summer nail color recommendations.

 Côte's founders, Mary Lennon and Leah Yari, predict blue polish will be all the rage for summer.
 But just what shade of blue should we paint our fingers and toes?
-According to Lennon and Yari, we should opt for polishes "reminiscent of clear skies and clean seas," aka powdery-blue hues like Côte's NO. 71 ($18).
+According to Lennon and Yari, we should opt for polishes "reminiscent of clear skies and clean seas," such as powdery blue hues like Côte's No. 71 Blue Periwinkle Nail Polish ($18).

 Emerald nails inspired by a tropical vacation will stir up the right amount of envy and nostalgia.
-To own such a bold look, try MiniLuxe's Lucky ($20) deep green nail polish.
-Moisturize and soften your cuticles with Pacifica's Coconut Rehab Nourishing Cuticle Oil ($12).
+For such a bold look, try MiniLuxe's Match Point bold grassy green nail polish in Match Point.

 Ditch your solid base color and stick to your topcoat.
 A glimmering orange-gold with flecks of confetti is playful in the sunlight.
-Try Pacifica's Crystal Gloss 7 Free Top Coat in Gold Lamé ($10) for a fast-drying and glossy finish.
+Try OPI's Mexico City Nail Lacquer in Slinging Mezcal Gold ($11) for a glossy finish.

 "I love the no-makeup makeup look for summer, and that goes for nails as well.
 My Sheer Gloss Collection was inspired by the look of clear lip gloss on the lips.
 I think it is a very understated, chic look for nails this summer, a barely there nail look," says Jin Soon Choi, editorial manicurist and founder of Jinsoon Nail Lacquer.
-And while we are partial to Choi's Nail Lacquer in Dew ($18) polish (a sheer, milky shade that smells of roses), if you want a hint of color, Choi has created a shimmering gold polish called Mist, as well as Pixie, a pale-pink gloss, both $18.
+And while we're partial to Choi's Nail Lacquer in Dew (a sheer, milky shade that smells of roses), if you want a hint of color, Choi has also created Pixie, a pale-pink gloss, $18.

 For a mani-pedi befitting a summer night out, manicurist Frances Liang recommends swiping on a chunky glitter polish over a neutral-toned base.
 Deborah Lippmann's Glitter Nail Color in Happy Birthday ($20) is a party in a bottle.